TheRobBrennan/microsoft-parter-network/modules/Connect an app to Azure Storage/README.md

 ## Azure storage accounts

+To access any of these services from an application, you have to create a _storage account_.
+The storage account provides a unique namespace in Azure to store and access your data objects.
+A storage account contains any blobs, files, queues, tables, and VM disks that you create under that account.

 ### Creating a storage account

+You can create an Azure storage account using the Azure portal, Azure PowerShell, or Azure CLI.
+Azure Storage provides three distinct account options with different pricing and features supported.

+- **General-purpose v2 (GPv2)** - General-purpose v2 (GPv2) accounts are storage accounts that support all of the latest features for blobs, files, queues, and tables.
+Pricing for GPv2 accounts has been designed to deliver the lowest per gigabyte prices.
+- **General-purpose v1 (GPv1)** - General-purpose v1 (GPv1) accounts provide access to all Azure Storage services but may not have the latest features or the lowest per gigabyte pricing.
+For example, cool storage and archive storage are not supported in GPv1.
+Pricing is lower for GPv1 transactions, so workloads with high churn or high read rates may benefit from this account type.
+- **Blob storage accounts** - A legacy account type, blob storage accounts support all the same block blob features as GPv2, but they are limited to supporting only block and append blobs.
+Pricing is broadly similar to pricing for general-purpose v2 accounts.

+If you are interested in learning more about creating storage accounts, make sure to go through the **Create an Azure storage account** module in the learning portal.

 # Exercise - Create a new app to work with Azure storage